 A cool feature of the Roidmi F8 is an accompanying smartphone app that allows you to wirelessly change suction mode, see the status of your dust bin and filters as well as view current battery life levels.
 It’ll also notify you when you should empty the dust bin and clean the filters.
-Unfortunately, the app is yet to go live on the App Store, so we were unable to test this element of the vacuum, but we’ll update this review once it becomes available.
+Unfortunately, at the time of our testing the app was yet to go live on the App Store, so we were unable to test this element of the vacuum.

 Lastly, let’s discuss battery life – an element of the cordless vacuum that’s arguably as important as suction power.
 After all, you could get a fantastic vacuum but if it runs out of charge within 5 minutes, it’ll be near-on useless.
 Thankfully, that’s not the case with the Roidmi F8.
 When using the standard suction mode, you get around 45-50 minutes of use (close to Roidmi’s 55-minute claim) which should be more than enough to vacuum the majority of flats and small houses, although this dramatically decreases if you enable the enhanced suction mode.